FIDE and ACF rated

 The Club championship Blitz will be played on 7 February.
 For information go to click here

 Divisions: The Championship, Candidates and Divisions A, B, C and D will be FIDE rated round-robin groups of up to ten players.
 Another division will be run as a Swiss tournament with pairings generated by Vega).
 ACF Classic ratings will be used to guide selection into divisions (or FIDE Standard ratings where players do not have an ACF Classic rating).

 Eligibility and entry: Current financial members of Norths Chess Club + $10 entry fee.
 Entries close on Friday 10 February 2017.
 CLICK HERE to enter or HERE to download a PDF entry form.

 Format: Single round robin, except for the Swiss Division.
 The top 6 divisions will be round robin sections of 10 players each and will be both ACF and FIDE rated.
 The remaining players will compete in a 9 round ACF rated Swiss tournament.
 The number of divisions has been based on the entry numbers for the 2016 club championships and the organisers reserve the right to vary the number of round robin divisions based on the actual entry numbers for the 2017 event.

 Draw and table allocations: Are detailed on a draw sheet and crosstable provided to each participant and displayed at the club.
 The first listed player has the white pieces.Forfeiture time: One hour after the commencement of the round (at the Arbiter's discretion).

-Players may arrange with their opponent to play a game earlier or later than in the draw, on these nights or at a time and place of their choosing.
+Players in round-robin divisions* may arrange with their opponent to play a game earlier or later than in the draw, on these nights or at a time and place of their choosing.